Who is my neighbour?

 Explore the issue

 In late 2014, Vinnies was disappointed to learn that three national peak bodies for housing and homelessness had their funding cut.
-Community Housing Federation of Australia (CHFA), Homelessness Australia and National Shelter will no longer receive federal funds from June 2015 in a move that shocked the community sector.
-We call on the Minister for Social Services, Scott Morrison, to reverse this decision and ensure the voice of people experiencing homelessness continues to be heard in the corridors of power in Canberra.
+Community Housing Federation of Australia (CHFA), Homelessness Australia and National Shelter no longer receive federal funds.
+We call on the Minister for Social Services, Christian Porter, to reverse this decision and ensure the voice of people experiencing homelessness continues to be heard in the corridors of power in Canberra.

-- Support our annual Vinnies CEO Sleepout the proceeds from which go to Vinnies hostels and homelessness shelters and services in capital cities and regional centres.
+- Support our annual Vinnies CEO Sleepout, which raises funds for Vinnies hostels and homelessness shelters and services.

 - Learn more about exciting housing initiatives such as Rapid Rehousing projects in NSW and the work of Australians for Affordable Housing.

-- Support events such as the Passages Race Day in WA that directly support Passages homeless youth program for 12 - 25yr olds
+- Support events such as the Passages Race Day in WA that directly support Passages homeless youth program for 12 - 25 year olds.

 - Read Lindy's story about a search for suitable housing.